Laurence-RM/PRIVEE/README.md

 Written and designed by Laurence Mullen

-Built from scrath using HTML, CSS, and JavaScript
+Built from scratch using HTML, CSS, and JavaScript

 ## Preview